HuskerMotorsports/2021Dash/README.md

 15. The cmdline.txt and config.txt are provided in the 'Pi Mod' folder.
 These files are found on the SD card.

 ## Tips

+Kivy introduction Youtube playlist https://youtube.com/playlist?list=PLzMcBGfZo4-kSJVMyYeOQ8CXJ3z1k7gHn  <br />

 To test the code on a computer comment out line 133

 `CanBus = can.ThreadSafeBus(interface='socketcan', channel='can0', bitrate=1000000)` <br />

 and line 2 <br />

-`import can`
+`import can`<br />

 For 'Dash with Buttons' the settings screen is hidden in the top right corner over the 'ODO'.<br />

-Kivy introduction Youtube playlist https://youtube.com/playlist?list=PLzMcBGfZo4-kSJVMyYeOQ8CXJ3z1k7gHn

 ## Screen